 Sustained outstanding performance involves (1) engaging in significant service over a minimum of a six year period and (2) engaging in leadership in teaching or service.

 - Significant service supports and furthers the mission, goals, or strategic plans of the department, college, or University, or addresses the needs of the community or the profession in ways that rely upon a faculty member’s professional expertise.
 While the approximate equivalent of teaching one class per year, significant service is characterized more by quality than by quantity, and it should make a significant contribution to the department, college, University, community, or profession.
 Active and engaged involvement in appropriate committees, participation in appropriate faculty searches, participation in important college and university governance structures, leadership in aspects of department, college, or university life, work in professional organizations, and effective performance of administrative duties are all examples of significant service.

 - Leadership in teaching or service can be demonstrated by (a) major initiatives with substantial and ongoing impact, (b) a number of significant leadership contributions that form a pattern of continuing engagement, or (c) an equivalent combination of the two.
 One item from the major initiatives list might in itself be sufficient to confirm the individual’s leadership or might only be sufficient if combined with two to four of the items from the significant leadership contributions list.
 Similarly, all items on the lists will not be of equal value.
 Some factors that might impact the value are:

 - The impact of the effort expended,

-- The relative prestige (of awards, publidations, etc.), or
+- The relative prestige (of awards, publications, etc.), or

 - The differing levels of responsibility.

-The candidate’s combined activity and achievement must be of high quality, must exceed routinely assigned teaching and service, and must include demonstrated leadership.
+The candidate’s combined activity and achievement must be of high quality, must exceed routinely assigned teaching, service and administrative duties, and must include demonstrated leadership.